Inside: To the mother feeling like a failure, you have the God of the known and unknown universe on your side, in Him, there is no failure.

 Maybe you are like me.
-Perhaps you struggle with failing your children in one way or another.
+Perhaps you struggle with failing your children in one way or another and feeling like a failure.
 Perchance you’ve not been the mom God called you to be.
 It possible that you’ve harmed them and left them out to dry.

-If you struggle, if you answer to “failure” please hear me.
+If you struggle, if you answer to “feeling like a failure” please hear me.
 God is still in control; hope is not lost.